 BOOKS

-Jim Cosgrove has written and published five titles, three for kids, and two for adults.
+Jim Cosgrove has written three books for children and two for adults.
 Click here to learn more about his true crime memoir, Ripple.
 All other titles are listed below.

 Bop Bop DinosaurJune 2020